The Shocking Truth About Dogs and Garlic

 100 pounds +: 3 cloves

-Many people choose to stop at the 2 clove mark, even if their dogs were large (75 pounds+).
+Many people choose to stop at the 2 clove mark, even if their dogs is large (75 pounds+).
 I believe in going with a smaller dose myself and choose fresh over powder or jarred when possible.
 Also, I rotate my garlic cycle – 1 week on, 1 week off.
 Some pet parents only use it seasonally, while others feed it every day.
+The important thing is to find a system that works for you.
+Not all dogs are created equal.
+Every pup has it’s own needs.

-If your dog has a pre-existing anemic condition or is set to go into surgery, don’t give him any garlic.
-As well, puppies from six to eight weeks of age don’t start to reproduce new blood cells until after 6-8 weeks, so they should not be fed any garlic.
+If your dog has a pre-existing anemic condition or is set to go into surgery, then please don’t give him any garlic.
+Also, puppies from six to eight weeks of age don’t start to reproduce new blood cells until after 6-8 weeks, so they should not be fed any garlic.
+Only full grown dogs should be fed garlic in any amount.

 The reason why garlic is added to dog food and treats is because it has many health benefits.
-Even if you’re not sure about dogs and garlic, and decide to start with a low amount, your dog will still reap the health rewards.
-Its main claim to fame is the benefit it has on a dog’s digestive tract.
-But there are lots of other wonderful health reasons why dogs and garlic work together:
+Even if you’re not sure about dogs and garlic, and decide to start with a low amount, your dog will still reap significant health rewards.
+Galic’s main claim to fame is the benefit it has on a dog’s digestive tract.
+But there are lots of other wonderful health reasons why dogs and garlic work together.
+Here are just a few of the doggie garlic benefits:

 I Think Garlic is Good!